 |Contents of the kit

 Clean the pump exterior and work on a clean bench to avoid pump malfunctions caused by dirt.
-A word of caution, use a large clean paper or cardboard as some of these springs are small & tend to disappear.
+A word of caution, use a large clean paper or cardboard as some of these springs and other parts are small & tend to disappear.